 - Overall, we rate Caldron Pool Questionable based on extreme right bias, promotion of propaganda, conspiracy theories, and pseudoscience, as well as a lack of transparency regarding ownership.

-Reasoning: Extreme Right, Christian Propaganda, Pseudoscience, Conspiracy, Lack of Transparency
+Reasoning: Christian Propaganda, Pseudoscience, Conspiracy, Lack of Transparency

 The website does not disclose ownership or an editor but does list the names of authors.
-Further, they do not indicate where they are located, however, the domain is registered in the USA and the IP location in Australia with most of the authors located in Australia as well as numerous reports about Australia politics.
+Further, they do not indicate where they are located; however, the domain is registered in the USA and the IP location in Australia, with most of the authors located in Australia, as well as numerous reports about Australian politics.
 We cannot definitively state they are based in Australia, but this seems likely based on the evidence.